zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

-We have two basic way to create reloadable services, manual and automatic way.
+There are two fundamental approaches to creating reloadable services:

-1. **`Reloadable.manual`**— With manual constructor, we can create a reloadable service and then anytime we need to reload the service, we can manually call `Reloadable#reload` method.
-This method takes a layer of type `ZLayer[In, E, Out]` and return a layer of type `ZLayer[In, E, Reloadable[Out]]`.
+1. **`Reloadable.manual`** - Using the manual constructor, we can create a reloadable service and subsequently reload it whenever needed by explicitly invoking the `Reloadable#reload` method.
+This method accepts a layer of type `ZLayer[In, E, Out]` and returns a layer of type `ZLayer[In, E, Reloadable[Out]]`.

 Continuing the previous example, assume we have written the `Counter.live` as follows: